Distant Echoes of the Milky Way's Last Major Merger: Apocenter Pileup: Echoes in the Galactic North and South

 \subsection{Kinematics of the Outer Overdensities}

 Following the spectroscopic reduction and fitting described in $\S$\ref{sec:data:mike}, we are armed with 6D kinematics and chemistry for our MIKE targets.
 The MIKE-N stars have median MIKE (XP) [Fe/H]~$\approx -1.45$ ($-1.31$), whereas the MIKE-S stars have median MIKE (XP) [Fe/H]~$\approx -1.36$ ($-1.28$).
-This relatively high metallicity already points to a massive progenitor galaxy for these stars --- in the outer halo, the two most likely sources of metal-rich stars are GSE or Sagittarius.
+This relatively high metallicity already points to a massive progenitor galaxy for these stars --- in the outer halo, the two most likely sources of metal-rich stars are GSE or Sagittarius. {We note that \cite{Watkins2009} found a slightly lower [Fe/H]~$\approx -1.5$ in the Pisces Overdensity (MIKE-S) region, although their sample was more spatially concentrated and centered around $85$~kpc compared to our broader sample around $60$~kpc (see the bottom panel of Figure~\ref{fig:ovo_rrl}).}

+{\cite{Conroy2019a} find that stars in the H3 Survey beyond $30$~kpc have a richly structured metallicity distribution, with both metal-rich ([Fe/H]~$\approx -1.2$) and metal-poor ([Fe/H]~$\approx -2.0$) components.
+Subsequent work has argued that the majority of the [Fe/H]~$\approx -1.2$ stars can be attributed to the GSE merger \citep{Naidu2020,Naidu2021}.
+Therefore, the metallicity of these overdensities suggests that they might share a common origin with the bulk of the field halo stars at these distances.
+GSE stars are expected to be tidally stripped over a range of radii, plausibly populating both the field halo and the apocentric overdensities presented in this work. }

 Figure~\ref{fig:mike_iom} illustrates the kinematics of our MIKE sample.
 The inverse-variance weighted mean 6D phase-space coordinates of MIKE-N (MIKE-S) stars are integrated forward (backward) in time for 1 Gyr in the \texttt{gala} \texttt{MilkyWayPotential} with 1 Myr timesteps.
 The motivation for these respective timescales is that in the \citetalias{Naidu2021} simulations, the northern debris temporally precedes the southern debris as the GSE progenitor falls into the Milky Way.
 We sample the mean phase space coordinates from their uncertainty distributions (assuming Gaussian uncertainties on the observed coordinates and kinematics) and display 100 realizations of these orbits in the top panel of Figure~\ref{fig:mike_iom}.
 The MIKE-N and MIKE-S populations --- and by extension the underlying Outer Virgo Overdensity and at least the retrograde portion of the Pisces Overdensity --- appear kinematically associated, moving in a common orbital plane.
 The correspondence is not exact, suggesting that these populations may have been stripped at different times during the merger, and hence occupy slightly different orbital planes and phases.
 Furthermore, the assumed potential is static and likely inaccurate in detail \citep[e.g.,][]{Erkal2019a,Koposov2022}. \ Regardless, these orbits suggest that the northern stars will occupy a region near the southern overdensity in $\approx$ a Gyr, and conversely that the southern stars used to reside near the northern overdensity $\approx$ a Gyr ago.
 These are possible signatures of a pair of apocentric pileups, evoking an image of stars `echoing' between these overdensities over time.